-Quickstart: Building your first static web app
+Quickstart: Building your first static site with Azure Static Web Apps

 If you don't have an Azure subscription, create a free trial account.

 - Azure account

 - Azure Static Web Apps extension for Visual Studio Code